spapas/spapas.github.io/content/django-cbv-tutorial.rst

 Allow each user to list/view/edit/delete only his own items
 -----------------------------------------------------------

-Let's suppose that we want to create a managerial backend where each user would be able to list the items (articles and documents) he has created and view/edit/delete them.
-We also want to allow superusers to view/edit everything.
+Continuing from the previous example of modifying the queryset, let's suppose that we want to allow each user to be able to list the items (articles and documents) he has created and view/edit/delete them.
+We also want to allow admins and publishers to view/edit everything.

 Since the ``Article`` and ``Document`` models both have an ``owned_by`` element we can use use this to filter the results returned by ``get_queryset()``.
 For example, here's a mixin that checks if the current user is admin or publisher.
 If he is a publisher then he will just return the ``super()`` queryset.
-If however he is a simple user it will return only the results that are owned by the current user with ``qs.filter(owned_by=self.request.user)``.
+If however he is a simple user it will return only the results that are owned by him with ``qs.filter(owned_by=self.request.user)``.

 .. code-block:: python